 Here’s the deal on Crepe Myrtle care.
-The Crepe Myrtle plant (Lagerstroemia indica) is a highly successful addition to any yard or garden in the southern United States (USDA hardiness zone 6 to 9).
+The Crepe Myrtle plant (Lagerstroemia indica) is a highly successful addition to any yard or garden landscape in the southern United States (USDA hardiness zone 6 to 9).

 It is beautiful year-round with abundant showy blossoms and lush green leaves in the spring and summer.

 On many Crepe Myrtle tree varieties, the leaves turn brilliant colors in the fall.
 These interesting trees and bushes also display attractive crepe myrtle bark in the wintertime.

 In many areas of the South, Crepe Myrtles also called Crape Myrtles or Crapemyrtles have gone native or become naturalized.

 In these places, Crepe Myrtles pretty well grow wild and the idea that you would need any instructions on how to care for crepe myrtle trees may even be considered laughable by gardeners who find themselves literally beating it back with a machete.